Xinerki/kgv-phone/README.md

 # Usage
 Start the resource, simple enough.

-Background wallpaper of the phone may require a resource restart to properly apply, my bad.

 Camera works fine too, identical to the [resource released on the forums](https://forum.fivem.net/t/release-cellphone-camera/43599) but improved just slightly.

 If you want to contribute to the resource, do so with caution, as the code is a huge mess of re-used and re-purposed code of multiple iterations.